 The success Vibram has had over the years is quite impressive: their soles are now a testament to the quality of shoes of all kinds.

 Vibram was the first manufacturer, to produce a rubber lug sole for mountaineers.
 It was dubbed “Carrarmato” and has striking similarities with the sole used for contemporary mountaineering boots, despite it being 80 years old!
-This first sole, which was manufactured by the company’s founder Vitale Bramani as early as 1937 in Albizzate, Italy.
+This is the first sole, which was manufactured by the company’s founder Vitale Bramani as early as 1937 in Albizzate, Italy.
 This marked the foundation of a success story as the global leader in all things related to high-quality soles.

 It was also Bramani who used the first two letters of his given name and the first three letters of his surname for the name of the company.
 Since then, Vibram has been manufacturing a variety of different rubber soling materials, each of which is tailored to the specific demands of a certain sport.
 The spectrum of soles is mind-blowing.
 Vibram produces 150 new models each season and has a sole for every kind of sport, be it water sports, climbing, trekking, trail running, cycling, motor sports, ski touring boots or just your casual shoe – Vibram’s got it all.
 So, basically, you could say that there’s a Vibram sole for almost every athletic discipline.
 However, there are three things that all Vibram soles have in common: a high level of comfort, security and excellent traction.